Canal & River Trust Business Champion Logo

 Driver Handbook and Policies

 The driver handbook has been renewed and reissued.
 One of the benefits of a single-platform management system is that every driver can acknowledge that they have been issued with the handbook and policies and agree to abide by them.
-The handbook will soon be available online as well as in hard copy form.
+The handbook is available online as well as in hard copy form.

 The over-riding polices are that: